desmond-ong/amtBonusScript/README.md

 Instructions are given in comments at the top of the script file.
 Please contact me at dco-at-stanford.edu with bug reports, suggestions for improvements in functionality and/or clarity, offers of help (e.g. porting to Windows), etc. Thanks!

+Known Bugs:
+  - do not include ! in your bonus message, nor inverted commas like "

 Possible issues:
   - the output log file is written for OS X / Unix file systems; I'm not sure if it'll work perfectly on Windows.
   - I might automate exporting JAVA_HOME in a next release.
   - Also, having everything start with the same prefix (filename) is annonying when typing.
 I'll think about a way to fix this while retaining uniqueness of filenames.

+Notes:
+  - longest bonus message that worked so far is 577 characters long.

 Change Log
 v1.1